CtrlK

 Specificity

-Names the domain (API security testing) and lists several areas covered (authentication, authorization, rate limiting, input validation, security best practices), but these are categories rather than concrete actions like 'test for SQL injection' or 'verify JWT token expiration'.
+Names the domain (API security testing) and lists several areas (authentication, authorization, rate limiting, input validation, security best practices), but these are categories rather than concrete actions.
+It doesn't specify what actions are performed, like 'tests for broken authentication' or 'fuzzes input parameters'.

 2 / 3